Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 Giving a character moments of genuinity makes them feel more real to us.
 Everyone has an opinion.
 What are your characters passionate about?
 Once you know that, ask yourself: How does your character express their passions to the outside world?
 Maybe they’re very intimate and personal with them, hiding their true selves to all but their closest friends.
 Maybe they have nothing to hide and will express themselves freely in front of anyone.

 Consider showing your characters in a vulnerable state.
 Vulnerability generates sympathy.
 If you have a character who never reveals their emotions, when you finally have them break down in a moment of weakness, the reader will immediately become attached.

 Being likable doesn’t require something to be relatable.
 After all, Superman is hardly a relatable character but we still like him.
 Likable characters are engaging in and of themselves because we enjoy spending time with them.

 Make them fun.
 Think of all the characters who bring a smile to your face whenever you see them.
-Kronk from Emperor’s New Groove, Peter Venkman in Ghostbusters, Will Ferrell in… everything.
-You just enjoy their presence.
-Unfortunately, there’s no magic formula for making a fun character but there are a lot of paths you can take.
+Kronk from Emperor’s New Groove, Peter Venkman in Ghostbusters.
+You simply enjoy their presence.
+Unfortunately, there’s no magic formula for making a fun character, but there are a lot of paths you can take.
 Clever wit, complete stupidity, dry sarcasm, extreme passion… it really depends on the story you’re telling.
 Note that characters don’t have to be “good” to be fun.
 Ever heard of the “likable villain”?
 For a lot of people, it’s genuinely amusing to see a crazy supervillain unleash their kooky master plan to take over the world (Doctor Evil or Loki).